Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Few interacting bosons with SOC

 \section{Few interacting bosons with SOC}

 We present our formalism here.
 First, we introduce the Hamiltonian of our system in the first quantization basis and then rewrite it in the second quantization basis to induce the bosonic symmetry.
 This approach is often used to present the Hamiltonian of few particle systems, e.g.~\cite{Mujal2017Quantum,Mujal2020Spin,Rojo2020Static}, and we refer interested readers to a detailed reference~\cite{Raventos2017Cold}.
-Second, we explain the spin symmetry of two spins and more spins respectively.
-While bosonic systems with two hyper-fine states are well studied, usually only pseudo-spin symmetric states are focused on, and the existence of anti-symmetry and mixed spin symmetry does not attract attention.
-We review the categories of spin symmetry before showing our numerical results.
+Although we consider three particles in this work, the approaches explained here work for any particle number, and we keep the discussion general in this section.